jotarexx/jotarexx/README.md

 - 👋 Hi, I’m Javier
-- 👀 I’m interested in Programation and Web developer
+- 👀 I’m interested in programming and Frontend Web Development
 - 🌱 I’m currently learning Web develop
 - 💞️ I’m looking to collaborate on Freelance
 - 📫 How to reach me 📸 instagram.com/javexmo and 🕊️ twitter.com/DeveloperJrex